MicrosoftDocs/win32/desktop-src/Msi/-summaryinformation.md

 ---
-Description: 'The \_SummaryInformation table is a special table used with the Summary Information Stream.
-You can get or set the Summary Information Stream of a Windows Installer database by exporting or importing a text archive file named \_SummaryInformation.idt.' ms.assetid: '6892a8c0-c99e-4dcb-b6cb-d470ffceab69'
+Description: The \_SummaryInformation table is a special table used with the Summary Information Stream.
+You can get or set the Summary Information Stream of a Windows Installer database by exporting or importing a text archive file named \_SummaryInformation.idt. ms.assetid: 6892a8c0-c99e-4dcb-b6cb-d470ffceab69
 title: '\_SummaryInformation'
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # \_SummaryInformation